-Meat stock is also used as a base to make homemade soup, casseroles, stews and gravy.
+Meat stock is also used as a base to make homemade soup, casseroles, stews and sauces.
 The GAPS Program strongly promotes drinking stock with every meal to aid digestion and initiate ongoing healing maintenance for the gut wall.

-The Chicken Meat Stock recipe is particularly gentle on the stomach and is a good starting point for the GAPS Introduction Diet.
+The Chicken Meat Stock Recipe is particularly gentle on the stomach and is a good starting point for the GAPS Introduction Diet.

 Chicken Meat Stock